jonase/eastwood/README.md

 determined](#how-the-eastwood-options-map-is-determined) for more
 details.

+## Parallelism

+As of version 0.3.4, you can now add parallelism to your linting.
+Currently only a `:naive` form of parallelism is supported, which just uses `pmap` to run the linters over your namespaces.
+You can specify `:parallelism?` in your options map, currently `:none` and `:naive` are valid options.

 As mentioned in the [Installation & Quick usage](#installation--quick-usage) section above, Eastwood causes any and all side effects that loading the file would cause (e.g. by doing